 All the openings in the tank and fuel line must be sealed during this procedure.
 If you’re getting rid of old gas manually, be sure not to inhale the fumes too much as these components could be harmful to your health.

-The fuel left in your tank will start to leak out from the hose during this process.
-You can stop blowing the tubes when the airflow and pressure seem more continuous.
+During this process, the remaining fuel in your tank may start to leak out from the hose.
+You can stop blowing the tubes when you notice a more continuous airflow and pressure.

 Step #5: Disconnect the Carburetor Connections and Open the Drain Tube

-Most lawnmowers have a drain plug or rube connected to the carburetor, so we do not doubt that you can easily spot it.
+Most lawnmowers have a drain plug or rube connected to the carburetor, so you can easily spot it.

 Step #6: Run the Lawnmower